 Robert M. Sawyer.
 Mr. Sawyer has served as a director of the Company since 1990.
 Mr. Sawyer is an attorney serving as Of Counsel to the firm of Remy Moose Manley, LLP, in Sacramento, California, where his practice focuses on water rights, water quality, water agencies and water systems, and water supply aspects of land planning.
-He has previously been affiliated with Best, Best & Krieger, LLP and Norman Dowler, LLP and is the former General Counsel for Casitas Municipal Water District.
-He is a member of the Sacramento and Ventura Bar associations, the Groundwater Resources Association of California and the California Rural Water Association, Mr. Sawyer was the corporate secretary of the Samuel Edwards Associates, from 1977 to 1981, a director of the Samuel Edwards Association.
-Mr. Sawyer graduated from the University of California at Santa Cruz where he earned a Bachelor of Arts degree in Music in 1972, and from Northwesterm School of Law of Lewis & Clark College where he earned his Juris Doctor degree in 1975.
+He was previously affiliated with Best, Best & Krieger, LLP and Norman Dowler, LLP and is the former General Counsel for Casitas Municipal Water District.
+He is a member of the Sacramento and Ventura Bar associations and the Groundwater Resources Association of California.
+Mr. Sawyer was the corporate secretary of the Samuel Edwards Associates, from 1977 to 1981, a director of the Samuel Edwards Associates from 1981 to 1985 and a director of the Santa Paula Citrus Fruit Association.
+He is also a trustee of the Limoneira Foundation.
+Mr. Sawyer graduated from the University of California at Santa Cruz where he earned a Bachelor of Arts degree in Music in 1972, and from Northwestern School of Law of Lewis & Clark College where he earned his Juris Doctor degree in 1975.